Achievable logoAchievable logo

 Absolute value graphs

-There is one important trait you need to recognize when it comes to absolute value graphs: the way it looks.
-Absolute value graphs look like a “V” whether right side up or upside down:
+One important trait to recognize is the shape of an absolute value graph.
+Absolute value graphs look like a “V,” either right-side up or upside down:

 Absolute value facing up